SNasser97/technical-test-sna/README.md

 **Ensure MySQL container is running** <br><br>
 Any changes to CoffeeBean table will require a migration script to be created and applied to the database. <br><br> This can be done by running the following command in the terminal:

-Then run the service which should apply this.
 ```bash
 dotnet ef migrations add <your-migration-script-name> --project src/all-the-beans.Data/all-the-beans.Data.csproj --startup-project src/all-the-beans.Api/all-the-beans.Api.csproj
 ```

+Then run the service which should apply this.

-Alternatively running in the CLI:
+Alternatively apply the migration in the CLI:
 ```bash
 dotnet ef migrations update --project src/all-the-beans.Data/all-the-beans.Data.csproj --startup-project src/all-the-beans.Api/all-the-beans.Api.csproj
 ```